In this article we will look at the installation of a regular roof garage and review:

-Choosing the right size commercial roll up door is important.
-We have sized up to 12 feet high for an RV, and 10 foot wide.
-The smallest roll up door is a 6’wide by 7′ tall at $275.
+Choosing the right size garage roll up door is important.
+We have doors up to 12 and 14 feet high for an RV, and 12 and 14 feet wide.
+The smallest roll up door is a 6’wide by 6 tall.

 Before you pour your concrete there are steps you can take to ensure that rain water will not enter your building.
 Look how we designed the edge of the concrete so that water will not flow over it.
 This is called a step back and your garage door will stop just in front of the back edge.
 The next pictures will show the dimensions of the step back for your metal garage.

 This ledge is very important so that the garage doors go over the ledge and stop at the base ensuring no water entry **

 The area in which we build a cut out for the garage door to fit in is shown about and below.
 It is the width of the door and for our standard prefabricated metal building it is 5 inches wide and 3/4 inch deep.
 The five inches in width are because the vertical leg is 2 1/2 inches wide, the track for the garage door is 2″ wide and 1/2 ” set behind the track.

 This angle of the garage door opening or frame out shows the leg and track on the left.

 See the Ledge at the corner where panel goes over the ledge and meets vertical trim at the bottom…